Shshiv0/weather-waves/README.md

 # Weather-Waves
-Music that synchronizes with the weather.
+Music playlists based on the weather.
+Vibe with the skies.
 ![Screenshot](github.png)